ericovva/python-test-money-transfer/README.md

 **Project description**
 ----
-Django/Python service for making payments beetwin accounts.
+Django/Python service for making payments between accounts.
 Use this service, if you want:

 * Be able to send a payment from one account to another (same currency)